 Having already relieved general manager Branch Rickey of his duties, Brooklyn owner Walter O'Malley continues his house cleaning as he names Pacific Coast League Oakland manager Chuck Dressen to replace the fired 65-year old Burt Shotton, who compiled a 326-215 (.603) record during his four-year tenure as the Dodgers skipper.

 Monte Irvin’s tenure with the Giants ends as the former Negro League standout is claimed in the Rule V draft by the Cubs.
-The future Hall of Famer will retire after one year in Chicago finishing his brief 8-year career with a with a .293 batting average.
+The future Hall of Famer will retire after one year in Chicago, finishing his brief 8-year career with a with a .293 batting average.

 The Indians name Major Kerby Farrell to replace Al Lopez as manager.
 Farrell won the Junior World Series as the pilot of the AA Indianapolis Indians.

-Named on 19 of the 20 ballots cast by a special committee of the BBWAA, Twins freshman outfielder Tony Olivia is overwhelming selected as the American League's Rookie of the Year, with the lone dissenting vote going to 19 year-old Oriole right-hander Wally Bunker (19-5, 2.69).
+Named on 19 of the 20 ballots cast by a special committee of the BBWAA, Twins freshman outfielder Tony Olivia is overwhelmingly selected as the American League's Rookie of the Year, with the lone dissenting vote going to 19 year-old Oriole right-hander Wally Bunker (19-5, 2.69).
 The Cuban native from Pinar del Rio won the AL's batting crown with a .323 average while hitting 32 home runs and driving in 94 runs for the sixth-place club.

 The Phillies' slugging third baseman Dick Allen is chosen as the National League's Rookie of the year receiving 18 of the 20 votes cast by a special committee of the BBWAA.
 The 'Wampum Walloper' led the circuit in runs scored, triples, and total bases, batting .328, fifth best in the league, with 29 homers and 91 RBIs.